Frequently Asked Questions

 How do I know if my memory problems are serious?

-As we age, we all experience normal changes in memory and cognitive functioning; however, if your memory problems consistently interfere with your social, vocational and family roles, then you may need an evaluation.
+As we age, we all experience normal changes in memory and cognitive functioning; however, if your memory problems consistently interfere with your social, vocational, and family roles, then you may need an evaluation.
 Sensitive neurological instruments have been normed to provide empirically established data on how individuals compare to others in their age and educational cohort.

 What are some signs that memory problems may be a concern?